kiran-machineni/devops-interview-preparation/Kubernetes/kubectl-commands.md

 #### 1. Kubernetes Context

-##### Displays the name of the current Kubernetes context in your kubeconfig file.
+##### Displays the name of the current Kubernetes context in your kubeconfig file

 ```bash
 kubectl config current-context
 ```

 ##### Change context
+>
-> The command kubectl config use-context test is used to switch the current Kubernetes context to "test."
+> The command <b><i>kubectl config use-context test </b></i>is used to switch the current Kubernetes context to "test."
 A Kubernetes context is a combination of a cluster, user, and namespace.
 By running this command, you are instructing kubectl to use the configuration details associated with the "test" context, allowing you to interact with the Kubernetes cluster specified in that context.

 > Please note that the actual effect of this command depends on how your kubeconfig file is configured and whether a context named "test" exists.
 If the context is successfully switched, subsequent kubectl commands will be applied to the cluster, user, and namespace specified in the "test" context.